vijay03/cs360v-f20/Lab2.md

 ### Part-3 vmlaunch and vmresume

-In this exercise, you will need to understand some assembly that launches the VM.
+In this exercise, you will use the assembly code below to complete the `asm_vmrun()` that launches the VM.
-Although much of the VMCS setup is completed for you, this exercise will require you to use the vmwrite instruction to set the host stack pointer, as well as the vmlaunch and vmresume instructions to start the VM.
+The code below will help you use the vmwrite instruction to set the host stack pointer, as well as the vmlaunch and vmresume instructions to start the VM.

 In order to facilitate interaction between the guest and the JOS host kernel, we copy the guest register state into the environment's Trapframe structure.